Code Generation with Super Scaffolding

 (The current_and_invited scope just filters out people that have already been removed from the team.)

-6. Scaffolding Has-Many-Through Associations with join-model
+6. Scaffolding Has-Many-Through Associations with join_model

 Finally, working from the same example, imagine the following requirement: